 Activity 1.1.1.
-Strengthen national cooridation mechanism (to be covered under project management costs (PMC) and co-financing)
+Strengthen national coordination mechanism (to be covered under project management costs and co-financing)

-The institutional base and national capacity in the MATE to manage POPs established during the initial NIP development will be maintained and strengthened, if necessary.
-The Project Coordination Unit (PCU) will consists of the National Project Coordinator and Assistant to Project Coordinator.
-The main responsibilities of PCU will be to draft the project work plan including assigned responsibilities amongst government and other stakeholders, the management of the project excecution, initiation, final planning and budget.
-In addition, the PCU will also monitor technical aspects of the project, organize the inception and other workshops, establish and contract the working groups and consult stakeholders throughout the project life.

-Strong emphasis will be placed on the participation of the private sector and civil society to ensure their active involvement in the exceution of the project.
-NGOs, research and academic institutions, industrial and professional associations will be invited to contribute to the achievement of the project objective's.
-Special emphasis will be placed on the participation of women group members as steering committee members to ensure their active involvement throughout the project duration.
+Institutional capacity to manage new POPs has been established within the MOEMS during the implementation of the GEF/UNEP project "Enabling Activities for the Development of a National Plan for Implementation of the Stockholm Convention on POPs" and will be maintained and strengthened, if necessary.
+UNIDO will oversee the administrative part of the project through an assigned project manger and will engage MOEMS as the national executing organization, to provide services and perfom the work in a form of a sub-contract.
+MOEMS will nominate a dedicated National Project Coordinator (NPC) to administer the project on a national level.
+The Project Coordination Unit (PCU) will consist of the NPC, Project Technical Specialist (PTS) as part time and Assistant to the Project Coordinator.
+The main responsibilities of the PCU will be to: (a) draft the project workplan including assigned responsibilities amongst government and other stakeholders; (b) manage project execution, initiation, final planning and budget; (c) monitor technical aspects of the project; (d) organize the inception and other workshops; (e) establish the contracts for the working groups; and (f) consult stakeholders throughout the project life.
+Strong emphasis will be placed on the participation of the private sector and civil society to ensure their active involvement in the execution of the project.
+All responsibilities, timelines and budget will be spelt out in order to guarantee the fast, safe and accurate execution of the project.
+Parallel executable activities will be underlined for timely effective implementation of the project.

 Activity 1.1.2.
-Re-estalish the National Steering Committee (NSC) (to be covered by PMC and co-financing)
+Re-establish the National Steering Committee (NSC) to be covered by the PMC and co-financing

-The NSC consisting of relevant ministry bodies, representatives from NGO's and universities is already in place and the governmental and nongovernmental bodies that had participated in the original NIP development will also be involved in the NIP review and update process.
-However, additional stakeholders, representatives and ministries in charge dealing with new POPs, especially stakeholders involved in the import and export of articles (e.g. electronic appliances) containing new POPs, and stakeholders from industry sectors affected by regulations on production / disposal of waste and articles containing new POPs will be consulted.
+The NSC consisting of relevant ministry bodies, representatives from NGO's (including women groups) and universities is already in place and the governmental and non-governmental bodies that had participated in the original NIP development will also be involved in the NIP review and update process.
+However, additional stakeholders, representatives and ministries in charge dealing with new POPs, especially stakeholders involved in import and export of articles (e.g. electronic appliances) containing new POPs, and stakeholders from industry sectors affected by regulations on production/disposal of waste and articles containing new POPs will be consulted.